 But by reading his literature and closely examining his calculations and conclusions, it is clear that he did not get much of his understanding from the literal word of God.

-While Harold Camping claims that he is interpreting scripture with scripture, instead he is often misinterpreting scripture.
-Despite the fact that the numbers in the Bible add up to 1,656 years from Adam to the flood, he interprets the numbers differently as shown earlier in this article.
+While Harold Camping claimed that he was interpreting scripture with scripture, instead he was often misinterpreting scripture.
+Despite the fact that the numbers in the Bible add up to 1,656 years from Adam to the flood, he interpreted the numbers differently as shown earlier in this article.

 ...literal, historical statements also must be understood spiritually...
 (Camping H. We are Almost There!, p.
 4)

 While some literal statements in the Bible also have spiritual meanings, they actually have literal meanings.
 Hence, it is more logical to believe that there are 1,656 years from the birth of Adam to the flood as opposed to the 6,022 years that Harold Camping "spiritualizings" to come to.
 He also said that despite him saying Jesus would return on May 21, 2011, that instead of him being truly wrong (which he was) that it came in “spiritual sense”--he spiritualizes many events away.